Welcome to Minnehaha

 In the first five weeks of 2015, Pastor Becky Sechrist delivered a series of sermons called When Good Scripture Goes Bad.
 She talked about passages in the Bible that have been used to support things that we no longer consider acceptable, such as slavery, the beating of children, and more.
 Those sermons are available for you to listen to here.

 Note: The 6-part sermon series on Exodus is still available here.

 Support the Minnehaha Food Shelf

 The Minnehaha Food Shelf has served more than 600 clients each month in 2014.
-(In November we served nearly 39,000 lbs. of food to 401 households!)
+(We serve nearly 400 households every month!)
 Please remember the families who are in need of food with a donation of food or money.
 Thank you.

 How can you give?

 - Drop off dry goods in the donation barrel just inside the front door of the church

 - Church hours: 9:00 a.m. – 3:00 p.m. (and most evenings you'll see people coming and going)